 Foliate is an

 Aside from offering the most essential feature in an ebook reader app IMO — making eBooks look like a book, i.e. dual-page layout — Foliate also has a number of alternative reading modes (including web browser style continuous scrolling) that adapts to your needs.

 Talking of finding things, Foliate has a handy “Find…” search feature that will help you locate specific phrases, words or passages in whichever ebook you’re reading.
 You can even limit search to the specific chapter you’re reading.

-You’re also able to adjust the appearance of text, e.g., font, font size, and line-spacing, and there are also number of reading ‘modes’, including light, sepia, dark (pictured above), and inverted, and the options to adjust page brightness.
+For the ultimate, personalised reading experience Foliate lets you adjust the appearance of text, e.g., font, font size, line-spacing, margins.
+There are also number of reading ‘modes’, including light, sepia, dark (pictured above), and inverted, and the options to adjust page brightness.

 Like an great app should, Foliate keeps track of your reading progress as you progress, on a per–book basis.
 It also stores your bookmarks and any notes or annotations you make in a per-book data file.

 ~/.var/app/… etc directory, allowing you to export, back up and sync your data between systems (which is fairly nifty, no?).

 - Continuous scrolling reading mode

 - Customize font, line-spacing, margins & page brightness